Introduction to the Submerged Dredge Pump Application

 General seal implementation guidelines are provided in the Kalsi Seals Handbook, which is available online here.
 Experienced personnel are also available to provide technical support.
 If you would like Kalsi Engineering to review your rotary seal application, please download an application questionnaire in PDF or Word format, and return it to us by e-mail or fax (281-240-0255).
 Alternately, you can forward your seal questions by e-mail, or call us directly at 281-240-6500.

-Kalsi Seals are offered for sale under the terms and conditions of the “Offer of Sale” that is included in the current revision of the Kalsi Seals Handbook.
+Kalsi-brand rotary shaft seals are offered for sale under the terms and conditions of the “Offer of Sale” that is included in the current revision of the Kalsi Seals Handbook.